 How To Remove Carpet Stains

-- Act Quickly!
+- Firstly, Act Quick!
 Most carpet available today has been treated with a stain-resistant treatment, so many spills can be removed if immediate action is taken.
-The longer the delay, the higher the probability of a spill becoming a permanent stain.
-Remember, staining is influenced by many factors, and no carpet is completely stain proof.
+However, the longer the delay, the higher the probability of a spill becoming a permanent stain.
+Remember that many factors influence staining and that no carpet is completely stain proof.

 - Blot liquids with a dry, white, absorbent cloth or white paper toweling (no printing).

 - Do not scrub the area!
 Scrubbing may cause pile distortion in the affected area.
 Continue to use a dry cloth or paper towels until the area is completely dry.
 For semi-solids, gently scrape up with a rounded spoon.
-Solids should be broken up and vacuumed until completely removed.
+Break up and vacuum solids until completely removed.
 If the spot can be identified, locate the substance in the spot removal computer and follow the directions carefully.

 - Pretest any spot removal agent in an inconspicuous area to be certain the solution will not damage the fiber or the dye.
 After applying several drops to the testing area, hold a white cloth on the wet area for 10 seconds.
 Examine the carpet and cloth for color transfer, color change, or damage to the carpet.
 If a change occurs, another cleaning solution should be selected.